7Magic7Mike7/Qrogue/Readme.md

 Enemies you can only defeat by reaching a certain Quantum State - to do that you will need to use the Gates you collected!

+## Table of Contents ##
+- Installation
+  - Dependencies
+  - Linux
+  - Windows
+- Notes
+- How to play - Controls
+- Outlook

 ## Installation ##